arph226/BAE305-SP25-Lab8/README.md

    -  "l" for left turn.
    -  "s" for stop.
 6. Verify that the robot responds correctly by moving forward, backward, turning right, and turning left based on the serial commands.
-7. Test each direction at various speeds, making sure the robot moves as expected.
-   - The robot should respond to commands by moving in the appropriate direction.
-Speed should adjust based on the commands sent.
+7. Determine the minimum speed required to move the fully assembled robot (ours was 75 RPM)

 ## Part 2: Develop the App
 Test Setup:
 1. Ensure the app has been developed in App Inventor and is installed on the Android phone.
-2. The robot should be assembled and connected to the Arduino with the correct wiring and motor driver.
-3. The Bluetooth module (HC-05) should be connected to the Arduino and be in pairing mode.
+Be sure to login to save progress.
+2. Create a new project, naming it uniquely with team members' names.
+3. In the Designer environment:
+   - Add a button to initialize serial communications.
+   - Insert a label to display communication data received from the Arduino.
+   - Include UI elements (buttons/sliders) to control forward, backward, right, and left movements at three different speeds.
+   - Add a Serial component from the Connectivity section.
+   - Add a Clock component from the Sensors section.
+4. Switch to the Blocks environment:
+   - Implement the block structure to establish serial communication upon pressing the initialization button.
+   - Use the “call serialObject.WriteSerial.data” block to send movement commands to the RedBoard via serial communication.
+5. Build the app:
+   - Select Build > Android App (.apk)
+   - Scan the QR code to install the app on an Android device.
+   - Test the app using a USB-C to USB-A adapter and an Arduino cable to connect the phone to the RedBoard.
+5. Power the robot with the battery pack and test remote control functionality.
-4. Open the App on the Android phone.
+6. Open the App on the Android phone.
-5. Pair the phone with the HC-05 Bluetooth module:
+7. Pair the phone with the HC-05 Bluetooth module:
     - Use the ListPicker in the app to select the paired Bluetooth device.
     - Check the Bluetooth status label to verify the connection.
     - Press the Initialize Serial Communication button in the app.
-6. Test each control button in the app (forward, backward, right, left, and stop)
+8. Test each control button in the app (forward, backward, right, left, and stop)
-7. Adjust the speed using the speed control slider or buttons and verify that the robot's movement speed changes accordingly.
+9. Adjust the speed using the speed control slider or buttons and verify that the robot's movement speed changes accordingly.
     - The robot should respond to commands from the app by moving in the correct direction.
     - The speed should be adjustable via the app, and the robot's movement should correspond to the set speed.

 ## Part 3: Wireless Remote
-1. Ensure the Bluetooth module (HC-05) is properly connected to the Arduino.
+1. Ensure the Bluetooth module (HC-05) is properly connected to the Arduino as shown in the Assembly Procedures
 2. Verify that the Android phone is paired with the HC-05 Bluetooth module.
-3. Ensure the Arduino sketch is modified correctly to receive Bluetooth commands and control the robot's direction and speed.
+3. Modify the Arduino code:
+   - Include the setup, loop, and function code from the instructor’s GitHub (Lab-Template repository).
+   - Ensure the botDirection and botSpeed variables are properly updated.
+   - Modify if statements to incorporate botDir properly.
+4. Modify the App in App Inventor 2:
+   - Save a copy of the previous app with a descriptive name.
+   - In the Designer environment:
+      - Add a BluetoothClient component from the Connectivity section.
+      - Insert a ListPicker for Bluetooth device selection.
+      - Add a Label to display Bluetooth connection status.
+   - In the Blocks environment:
+      - Implement the block structure for Bluetooth device selection and connection.
+      - Replace all “call serialObject.WriteSerial” blocks with “call BluetoothClient.SendText” blocks.
+      - Append a newline character (\n) to each command to signal command completion to the Arduino.
+5. Test the Bluetooth-controlled system and demonstrate its operation to the instructor.
-4. Open the App on the Android phone.
+5. Open the App on the Android phone.
     - In the app, use the ListPicker to select the paired Bluetooth device.
     - Check the Bluetooth status label to verify the connection status.
     - Press each control button (forward, backward, right, left, stop) in the app
     - Test speed control using the app's user interface and ensure that the robot's speed changes accordingly.
-5. The robot should respond to Bluetooth commands correctly.
+6. The robot should respond to Bluetooth commands correctly.
-6. The Bluetooth connection should remain stable throughout the test
+7. The Bluetooth connection should remain stable throughout the test
-7. The robot should stop when the stop command is sent.
 8. NOTE: the obstacle avoidance components of the code should still work when something is blocking the robot.
 Testing was done by placing a box <20cm from the robot.
 The code should stop and not complete any other commands until the object is moved.